MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 }
 ```

-Switch statement key points for the exam:
+Key points for the exam:

-- The break keyword "breaks out" of the whole code block
+- The break keyword "breaks out" and exits the whole code block (including loops)
 - The break keyword isn't required in the default block

 ### Functions